sigmacomputing/sigmaquickstarts/site/sigmaguides/src/07_2023_first_friday_features/07_2023_first_friday_features.md

 ### Double-click chart legend values
 Chart legends now support double-click actions.
 Prior to this update, Sigma interpreted a rapid double-click as two separate inputs that would select the value on the first click and deselect it on the second.
 Sigma now interprets a rapid double-click as a single input.

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->

 ## Workbooks
 Duration: 20

+### Bookmarks (BETA)
+Bookmarks now provide a notification when changes made (such as changing a filter’s value) for the bookmark are no longer relevant in the workbook.
+In other words, someone changed the base workbook such that the bookmark is no longer accurate.
+A modal gives the option of updating or deleting the bookmark.

 ### Table cell images (BETA)
 Tables can now display images in cells.
 When a column contains image URLs, you can render the images by selecting `Transform` > `Set image` in the column menu.